NeurIPS-Creative-AI/2024/README.md

 ## Artworks

+Since we realize that NeurIPS is not a traditional venue for showing artwork, here is some context.
+NeurIPS is a well-known and prestigious AI/ML conference that tens of thousands researchers from academia and industry attend every year.
+Selected artworks at the Creative AI track will be presented on large display screens at the conference, and the artists will have the opportunity to interact with the NeurIPS research community to germinate more collaborative ideas.

 We invite the submission of creative work that showcases innovative use of AI and ML.
 We highly encourage the authors to conceptually focus on this year's theme of "Ambiguity".
 We invite submissions in all areas of creativity including visual art, music, performing arts, film, design, architecture, writing, poetry, and more.

 The final submission format will be a **3-minute video**.
 Some folks choose to use the video as an explainer video of their artwork with voiceover, whereas other people choose to just have the video showcase the artwork itself.
 Both are welcome.

-The submission portal will open sometime in July.

-NeurIPS is a prestigious AI/ML conference that tens of thousands researchers from academia and industry attend every year.
-Selected works at the Creative AI track will be presented on large display screens at the conference and the authors will have the opportunity to interact with the NeurIPS research community to germinate more collaborative ideas.

 To submit:  We invite authors to submit their original work.
 An artwork submission requires the following: